AD Users | Set Attributes Value rule

 |

 This setting defines the search query scope.
-To improve query performance, limit the scope to specific OU.
+To improve query performance, limit the scope to a specific OU.
+IMPORTANT: To test the rule configuration, limit the rule scope to an OU that contains test accounts or objects and use the Preview feature. |

 |